LuxAter/cli/docs/ref/terminal.md

 inline void SaveBuffer();
 ```

-Saves the buffer and buffer settings internaly, so that it may be restored
+Saves the buffer and buffer settings internally, so that it may be restored
 later with [`RestoreBuffer`](#restorebuffer).

 ### RestoreBuffer ###